“Specialization for the Life and Health Agent = Success!” Technical Training Series

 - For business use:

-o Business overhead expenses can be covered, especially if the business revolves around a single individual, such as an architect who has several draftsmen and bookkeepers.
+Business overhead expenses can be covered, especially if the business revolves around a single individual, such as an architect who has several draftsmen and bookkeepers.

-o Key employee disability income can help close the gap when a vital employee is disabled, thus causing a drop in income.
+Key employee disability income can help close the gap when a vital employee is disabled, thus causing a drop in income.

+There are online discussions and guides available for insurance producers who wish to expand their knowledge of disability income insurance.
 We hope that this article has shown how the disability income policy can be a powerful tool to solve your clients’ needs.